 Approximately 1 in 10 people worldwide will experience a seizure at some time in their life.
-Seizures may occur when there is a sudden surge of electrical activity or anything that interrupts normal activity in the brain.
+A seizure is a sudden surge of electrical activity in the brain.
+It is caused by anything that interrupts normal activity in the brain.

 When someone experiences two or more seizures for no obvious reason, a doctor may diagnose epilepsy.
-Over 2 million people in the United States have epilepsy.
+Over 250,000 Australians and over 50,000 New Zealanders have epilepsy.

 If you have even one seizure, you should tell your doctor about it.
 In order to share as clear a description of the event as possible, gather as much information as you can from anyone who may have witnessed the seizure.
 Also, be sure to tell your doctor about any other recent symptoms or health concerns.
 Your doctor can use this information to determine possible causes of the seizure, and, if necessary, to work with you on creating an individualized plan that may help keep seizures under control.

 What should you do if you see someone who may be having a generalised seizure?